 Let’s break it down:

-• The writing system is beautiful to look at and intriguing but ridiculous at the same time.
+• The writing system is beautiful to look at and intriguing but completely different to what most of us are used to.

 • A huge number of the characters have to be learnt off.
 Some say there are over 50,000 but you could get by on 2,000!